-- 8a Perform Step 1 to Step 8 as mentioned in the "Agent Deployment in VDI environment" on page 123. - 8b Stop the Microfocus ZENworks Adaptive Agent service and change the Startup type to Manual. - 8c Create a batch file (for example, zenworks.bat) with the following commands:
+- 8a Perform Step 1 to Step 8 as mentioned in the "Agent Deployment in VDI environment" on page 120. - 8b Stop the and change the Startup type to Manual. - 8c Create a batch file (for example, zenworks.bat) with the following commands: